 The unique, now-trademarked Spirited moniker was developed by Jim Nejaime as a joint effort with Kevin Sprague's Studio Two marketing operation in Lenox.

-Nejaime emphasized that his dozen full-time employees, with an average tenure of 20 years, remain on board, but more events such
+Nejaime emphasized that his dozen full-time employees, with an average tenure of 20 years, remain on board, but more events such as daily mid-afternoon wine tastings are being planned.

 His store will remain open during the major renovation planned for next January and February, which will expand the area devoted to food sales, especially cheeses.
 No cost estimates have been determined yet, Nejaime said.